20,000 Leagues Under the Sea (1954 film): Music

 Rather than an authentic soundtrack recording of the film's score or dialogue, two vinyl studio cast record albums were released to coincide with the film's first two releases in 1954 and 1963.
 Both albums contained condensed and heavily altered versions of the film's script, without the usage of any of the film's cast for character voices.
 Both albums were narrated by Ned Land as opposed to Pierre Aronnax, who narrated the film and the original novel.
 Neither album mentioned Nemo as actually being "cracked" (i.e. insane), as the film does, and considerably sanitized the character by omitting any mention of him killing anyone.
 The albums had Nemo surviving at the end and releasing Ned, Arronax, and Conseil out of gratitude for their saving his life.
 In this version, Ned, Aronnax and Conseil were not shipwrecked because the Nautilus rammed the ship they were on, but because a hurricane came up.

 The first album was issued in 1954 in conjunction with the film's original release, and starred William Redfield as the voice of Ned.
 This album, a book-and-record set, was issued as part of RCA Victor's Little Nipper series on two 45-RPM records.
 The second album, released by Disneyland Records in 1963 in conjunction with the film's first re-release, was issued on one 331/3 RPM 12-inch LP with no accompanying booklet and no liner notes – the usual practice with most Disneyland label albums.
 It contained much more of the film's plot, but with many of the same alterations as the first album, so this recording was technically a remake of the earlier one.
 The cast for the 1963 album was uncredited.
 Neither album listed the film's credits or made any mention of the film's cast.

 A single for the film's most memorable song "A Whale of a Tale", written by Norman Gimbel and Al Hoffman and sung by Kirk Douglas, was released in 1954 under the Decca Children's Series label.
 According to Douglas, the recording was "very popular at the time".
 The song "And the Moon Grew Brighter and Brighter", which Douglas had sung in the movie Man Without a Star, written by Lou Singer and Jimmy Kennedy, was the B-side.
 Both songs can be found on the 2008 digital release of the film's soundtrack.
+Douglas also performed the song on The Ed Sullivan Show on December 5, 1954.

 In the film, Johann Sebastian Bach's Toccata and Fugue in D minor is played by Nemo on the Nautilus's organ, but James Mason's playing is actually dubbed by an anonymous organist.